jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 #### top-down vs bottom-up vs recursive decent parsing

 I bet I could write a blog post on this alone (I don't know all of the differences, and won't explore them here).
-The method we take in the book is recursive decent parsing which he mentions is a "top down operator precedence" parser and also called "Pratt parser" afer Vaughan Pratt.
+The method we take in the book is recursive decent parsing which he mentions is a "top down operator precedence" parser and also called "Pratt parser" after Vaughan Pratt.

 #### binding vs identifier vs expression

 I wrote a note to myself "define binding identifier vs. expression."
 Let's give it a shot.
-Let statments like `let x = 5;` bind the expression "5" to the identifier "x".
+Let statements like `let x = 5;` bind the expression "5" to the identifier "x".
 And as Thorsten reminds us, "Expressions produce values, statments don't" (Ball 42).
 To be clear, if we take this `let x = 5;` it is a statement because it does not produce a value.
 However, this `5` does produce a value.
 It's like a tupperware container with some food inside.
 The tupperware doesn't give us food, but if we go inside and look, we get food.

 #### AST with Nodes